blawalt/IntuneScripts/Entra/README.md

 # Azure App Registration Secret Monitor & Alerter

-This project implements an unmanned, serverless automation solution that monitors Azure App Registrations for expiring client secrets.

 When expiring secrets are detected (e.g., within 30 days), it sends an email alert to a specified administrator.
 This solution utilized the **Gmail API** to send all messages for those of us in a Gmail-only environment.

 ## 🏗️ Architecture